 24. New Era Field – Buffalo Bills

 Credit to Bills Mafia for making the stadium entertaining.
 When you look at the videos of fans parting, it looks like a wonderful place to be.
 Blame that on the beer goggles, because this 46-year-old building is an aging dinosaur.
 The weather makes this place miserable and there’s nothing around it to make things better.
-This fan base deserves a new stadium.
+Fans injected some life into this place when the Bills hosted a playoff game, but the city deserves a better stadium for the rapidly-improving team.

 23. Hard Rock Stadium – Miami Dolphins